BOOK REVIEW #10

 by Steven Blake

-INTRO.
-This is a book I only managed to get hold of recently.
-It’s not the most common - (that would be the Sinclair one) - is it one that is worth getting though ?
+of recently.
+It’s not the most common - (that would be the Sinclair

+Towers of Hanoi, which some of you may know !
+The first appendix is a bibliography which is quite out of date and offers books which wouldn’t be too useful for the Oric user.
+One that it does mention is the Illustrating BASIC which was something of a classic back then.
+If the author admits that one is dated !!
+The second appendix is a glossary of computing term, explaining what such words as ‘chip’ mean.
+So this is really aimed at the beginner, probably the first-time computer user.
 The main part of the book then.
 It looks at what an Oric is and how the space race was important to the Oric (!)
 Then it gets stuck in to explaining how BASIC works.
 Here it’s actually quite good.
 If you are an absolute beginner this book would be useful.
 It explains what error messages mean at a point where you might come across them.
 It gives you a test at the end of the chapter to see if you have learnt the relevant points.
 Quite useful for a beginner.
 The trouble is there are few beginners now.
 People that use an Oric aren’t going to be too impressed by this book, which is a shame really , as it has it’s good points.
 But the reality is that only people wanting to add this to their collection of Oric goodies are going to be interested now.
 Those of you with kids may like to try and persuade them your hobby isn’t a useless waste of time and get them interested with a book like this - well, it’s worth a try!
+Anyway, the rest of the book has some interesting bits,

 © Copyright 2000 by S.D.Marshall email me